budach/chip-8_emu/README.md

-# Basic CHIP-8 Emulator in Python and Rust
+# Basic CHIP-8 Emulator in Python, Rust and C

 ## Python Version